nasa/abaverify/readme.md

 tests $  python test_runner.py SingleElementTests.test_C3D8R_simpleShear12 --time
 ```
 - `-V` or `--verbose` can be specified to print the Abaqus log data to the terminal.
+- `-x` or `--expiration` can be specified to set a duration (in seconds) after which the job is killed to prevent long running jobs that may occur as a result of an error in the subroutine.
+A job-specific expiration can be set by adding `"expiration": <time in seconds>` to the parameters dictionary in a `*_expected.py` file.

 ## Results `type`